tconbeer/sqlfmt/README.md

 select a, b, c from my_table
 ```

 If a query doesn't fit on a single line, sqlfmt will format the query to make its hierarchy apparent.
-The main keywords in a `SELECT` statement are the top nodes in hierarchy.
+The main keywords in a `select` statement are the top nodes in hierarchy.
 Individual fields are indented a single level; unless all fields fit on the same line as `select`, they must all be individually split onto their own lines.
 This is properly formatted code:
 ```sql
 with t as (select * from my_schema."my_QUOTED_ table!") select